Skip to main content

 3. Click Request Indexing.

-Google will prioritize crawling that page, though it can still take a few days to appear in search results.
+Google will prioritize crawling that page, though it can still take a few days to show up in search results.

 Troubleshooting Common Issues

-Even with everything set up correctly, you might run into issues.
+Even with everything set up properly, you might run into issues from time to time.
 Here's how to handle the most common ones.

 Issue: Verification Failed